Connecticut's congressional districts

-Connecticut is divided among five congressional districts from which citizens elect the state's representatives to the United States House of Representatives.
-After the 2008 elections, all five of Connecticut's representatives are Democrats.
+Since the 2008 elections, all five of Connecticut's representatives are Democrats.
 Christopher Shays, previously the only Republican in the state's congressional delegation, lost his re-election bid in 2008.

 Current districts and representatives

-List of members of the United States House delegation from Connecticut, their terms, their district boundaries, and the district political ratings, according to the CPVI.
+This is a list of United States representatives from Connecticut, their terms, their district boundaries, and the district political ratings, according to the CPVI.
 The delegation has a total of 5 members, all of whom are members of the Democratic party.